Chart Color Schemes

 Age

-Whyalla's median age exceeds the national pattern
+Whyalla's population is slightly older than the national pattern

-Whyalla's median age is 41 years, which is lower than Rest of SA's 47 but higher than Australia's national norm of 38.
-The 25-34 cohort is notably over-represented in Whyalla at 13.4%, compared to the Rest of SA average, while the 65-74 age group is under-represented at 10.3%.
-From 2021 to present, the 35-44 age group has increased from 11.1% to 11.7% of Whyalla's population, while the 45-54 cohort has decreased from 13.9% to 12.2%.
-By 2041, demographic modeling suggests significant changes in Whyalla's age profile.
-The 75-84 age cohort is projected to expand by 656 people (43%), from 1,526 to 2,183.
-Notably, the combined 65+ age groups are expected to account for 80% of total population growth, reflecting Whyalla's aging demographic profile.
-Conversely, population declines are projected for the 15-24 and 5-14 cohorts.
+Whyalla's median age is 41 years, which is lower than Rest of SA's 47 but higher than the national average of 38.
+The 25-34 cohort is notably over-represented in Whyalla at 13.4%, while the 65-74 year-olds are under-represented at 10.3%.
+Between 2021 and present, the 35 to 44 age group has increased from 11.1% to 11.7% of Whyalla's population.
+Conversely, the 45 to 54 cohort has decreased from 13.9% to 12.2%.
+By 2041, demographic modeling suggests Whyalla's age profile will change significantly.
+The 75 to 84 age cohort is projected to expand by 656 people (43%), growing from 1,526 to 2,183.
+Notably, the combined 65+ age groups are projected to account for 80% of total population growth, reflecting Whyalla's aging demographic profile.
+In contrast, population declines are projected for the 15-24 and 5-14 cohorts.